 Angle-closure glaucoma produces very noticeable symptoms such as eye pain, nausea, and severe headaches.
-Of course, headaches happen all of the time but if you experience all of these symptoms for no reason, it could be a sign of glaucoma.
+Of course, headaches happen all of the time, but if you experience all of these symptoms for no reason, it could be a sign of glaucoma.

 - A sudden loss of vision

 Often, glaucoma will cause your vision to change gradually, which can be very hard to detect.
-But if you start to notice any changes in your vision, you should schedule an appointment with your doctor.
+But if you start to notice any changes in your vision, you should schedule an appointment with your ophthalmologist.

 It’s important to stay on top of your yearly vision exams so your doctor can check for signs of glaucoma and other common eye conditions.
 If you are overdue for your yearly exam, schedule an appointment with our of our doctors today.